jweiland-net/clubdirectory/Documentation/Contribute/Index.rst

 Contribute
 ==========

-Contribution to glossary2 is very welcome.
+Contribution to clubdirectory is very welcome.

 If you wish to contribute, please follow these conventions: